ryanlalchand/AQP-Website/README.md

 Clone the repo to your own machine

-Open in your editor of choice
+Open directory in your editor/terminal/IDE of choice

 You will need to have installed Node.js v16.13.0

 At this time, you will need a MySQL server locally installed and create a database called "10MB".
+You will also have to run `set global local_infile=true;` after entering the MySQL command line with `mysql -u root -p`.
 In the future, these will be provided by the Data Lab server.

 Run `npm install` to install dependencies